About Triplo Press

 is a native of Berkeley, California.
 Prior his faculty appointment at Miami University (Ohio) in 1978 he taught at the University of Wisconsin-Eau Claire and Fort Hays State University (Kansas).
 He served for 25 years as principal trumpet of the Cincinnati Ballet Orchestra and the Middletown (Ohio) Symphony Orchestra, and has had previous experience in that role with the Tidewater Music Festival (Maryland), the Peter Britt Music Festival (Oregon), the International Festival at Round-Top, Texas, among others.
 His orchestral background also includes performances with the San Francisco Opera and Ballet Companies and the Metropolitan Opera Company (New York).

-He is an active free-lance trumpeter and performs professionally throughout the Minneapolis-St. Paul area in large and small group settings in both jazz and classical idioms.
+He is an active free-lance trumpeter and performs professionally throughout the Minneapolis-St. Paul area in large and small group settings in jazz and, until recently, classical idioms.
 In addition, he founded and was the music director of the Cincinnati Herald Trumpet Ensemble, and is now doing the same thing in Minneapolis with the founding in 2014 of the 24-trumpet-strong Twin Cities Trumpet Ensemble

 He is also active as a composer and arranger.
-His compositions and arrangements have been published by Crown Music Press of Chicago, Tromba Publications of Denver, as well as Triplo Press which now sports over 200 original, trascribed, and arranged compositions in its catalogue.
+His compositions and arrangements have been published by Crown Music Press of Chicago, Tromba Publications of Denver, as well as Triplo Press which now sports well over 200 original, trascribed, and arranged compositions in its catalogue.
 He is also an active member of the International Trumpet Guild

 , the group for which he has served terms as secretary, vice president, and president.
 In 2005 he was a recipient of the organizations's Award of Merit.